19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Game Procedures/Overland Journeys.md

 	- If any player succeeded by 5 or more, the creature is unaware of them.
 		- Remaining undetected for an extended time requires stealth ([Dexterity](../Player%20Characters/Chosen%20Statistics/Dexterity.md)) [Checks](Check.md).
 - If all players fail they do not spot the creature until it is 30 feet away.
-	- They are not surprised for [Initiative](Initiative.md) unless they were sleeping or similar.
+	- They are not surprised for [Initiative](Initiative.md) unless they were sleeping or the creature was deliberately being stealthy.